sparrowcode/PermissionsKit/README.md

 )
 ```
 ## DataSource & Customization
 If you want to change the text, you need to implement the `SPPermissionDialogDataSource` protocol.
-Ovveride the needed parameters to see the changes
+Override the needed parameters to see the changes

 ```swift
 @objc public protocol SPPermissionDialogDataSource: class {